This article explores the following topics, drawing on our expertise in the field:

 Key Takeaways

-- Voluntary repayment plans allow homeowners to make ad-hoc repayments of the loan balance and interest, with no regular monthly payments required.
+- Voluntary repayment plans allow homeowners to make repayments of the loan balance and/or interest.

-- These repayments can significantly reduce the debt over time, offering a flexible way to manage the loan’s impact on the estate’s value.
+- These repayments can significantly stall the debt over time, offering a flexible way to manage the loan’s impact on the estate’s value.

 - There are typically no early repayment charges for making these voluntary payments, up to certain limits per year.